thisHermit/chain-reaction-ai/README.md

 # chain-reaction-ai
-A project to better learn Artificial Intelligence
+A project to better learn Artificial Intelligence.

 ## Requirements